simonjuleseric2/outbreak_simmulation/README.md

-The simulation is largelly based on the SIR Model with R representing diseased patient.
-Details on the SIR model are available on here:
+The simulation is largelly based on the SIR Model, details are available here:

 https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology#The_SIR_model_is_dynamic_in_three_senses